 1. Zidane – You are not alone (Final Fantasy IX)

 This scene divides people quite massively; however, I think it’s bloody brilliant.
-Our usually happy-go-lucky protagonist, Zidane, has just found out where he really comes from, and is understandably quite miffed about the whole situation.
+Our usually happy-go-lucky protagonist, Zidane, has just found out where he really comes from and is understandably quite miffed about the whole situation.

 What makes it stand out for me, really, is that it shows a kind of altruistic display of friendship and loyalty among your eclectic group of unlikely heroes – no matter how much Zidane pushes them away during this scene, they all stand up to him and continue to fight, regardless.
 It also contains one of the best pieces of music in the entire game.
+Easily one of the best moments in the series.